kajaleravi/python/README.md

 **Python Character set**
 - letters - A to Z, a to Z
 - digits - 0 to 9
-special symbols - -+-*/ etc
+- special symbols - -+-*/ etc
-whitespaces - Blank space, tab, carriage return, newline, formfeed other Characters - python can process all ASCII and unicode Character as part of data or literals
+- whitespaces - Blank space, tab, carriage return, newline, formfeed
+- other Characters - python can process all ASCII and unicode Character as part of data or literals

 **Variables**
     A Variable is name given to a memory location in a program. var = value
-    name = ravi     (= assingment operator)
+    name = ravi     (here, = assingment operator)